Want a Free Supply Chain Analysis?

 There is a tendency to steer away from FTL because of cost, to shift to multiple LTLs, but this may not always be the best option.

 “You’re not always looking for mistakes, but instances in which things were done considerably better,” Blalock commented.
 You want to understand the exact cost per unit, or as Blalock says, the cost to put each widget on the shelf.
-This will help you make smarter business decisions, for instance, whether or not to book full truckload (FTL) or less than truckload (LTL.)
+This will help you make smarter business decisions, for instance, whether or not to book full truckload (FTL) or less-than-truckload (LTL.)
 “There is a tendency to steer away from FTL because of cost, to shift to multiple LTLs, but this may not always be the best option,” Blalock said.
 You may be making the mistake of booking LTL thinking it is saving you excess cost, but if sixteen LTL booking costs you $200 each, versus paying for one $1000 FTL, you’ve just paid in excess of $2,200.

 How BlueGrace Can Help

 With the ELD-mandate in effect and a capacity crunch in full swing, there is an industry-wide pressure to curb costs, but there is no reason to fold under the pressure.
 There are plenty of opportunities to save on costs waiting to be revealed.
 All it takes is a hard look at your business model.
-To speak to one of our freight experts, call us at 800.MYSHIPPING or fill out the form below.
+To speak to one of our freight experts, call us at 800.MYSHIPPING or fill out the form here.